openstack/monasca-thresh/README.md

 Monitoring Thresholding Engine

-Computes thresholds on metrics and publishes alarms to the MessageQ when exceeded.
+Computes thresholds on metrics and publishes alarms to Kafka when exceeded.
+The current state is also saved in the MySQL datbase.

 Based on Apache Storm, a free and open distributed real-time computation system.
 Also uses Apache Kafka, a high-throughput distributed messaging system.

 ![Threshold Engine Architecture](mon-thresh-architecture.png "Threshold Engine Architecture")

 Alarms have three possible states: `UNDETERMINED`, `OK` and `ALARM`.
-Alarms are defined by an expression.
+Alarms are defined by an expression that comes from the Alarm Definition.
 For example:

 ```
 avg(cpu{service=nova}, 120) > 90 or avg(load{service=nova}, 120) > 15